Ann Baring, Baroness Ashburton

 Ann Louisa Baring, Baroness Ashburton (née Ann Louisa Bingham; 6 January 1782 – 5 December 1848) was the wife of Alexander Baring, Lord Ashburton and first child of William Bingham and Ann Willing Bingham.

 Early life

-Ann Louisa Bingham was born on 6 January 1782, the day before the Bank of North America sold its first charter shares, her father and grandfather working closely with Alexander Hamilton to write the by-laws.
+Ann Louisa Bingham was born on 6 January 1782, the day before the Bank of North America sold its first charter shares; her father and grandfather worked closely with Alexander Hamilton to write the by-laws.
 Her father was rumored to be the richest man in America after the Revolutionary War.

-Her younger sister, Maria Matilda Bingham, married three times.
-First to French aristocrat, Jacques Alexandre, Count of Tilly.
-Afterwards she married Anne Louisa's brother-in-law, Henry Baring.
-After their divorce in 1824, she married the Marquess of Blaisel in 1826.
+Her younger sister, Maria Matilda Bingham, married three times: first to French aristocrat Jacques Alexandre, Count of Tilly; afterwards to Anne Louisa's brother-in-law, Henry Baring; and after their divorce in 1824, she married the Marquess of Blaisel in 1826.